tanchi05/Cybersecurity-journey/Overthewire/writeup.md

 # Level 19
 Use the binary file to run a command as a different user

+use `./` just in case the pasth is not set

 # Level 20
 Took me sometime to figure out what i was supposed to do